Microgravity Vibration Isolation Subsystem (MVIS) - 11.22.16

 The MVIS consists of a distributed set of large actuators, with permanent magnets mounted on the Facility Core Element (FCE) and voice coils attached to the International Standard Payload Rack (ISPR).
 Three accelerometer assemblies are also mounted on the FCE, housing three accelerometers each.
 This allows determination of both the linear accelerations and the rotational acceleration of the FCE, and allows for up to three levels of redundancy.
 There are four Light Emitting Diodes (LEDs) mounted on the FCE with collimated (light beams with parallel rays) beams directed at four two dimensional Position Sensing Devices (PSDs) mounted on the ISPR.
 This allows for tracking the position and orientation of the FCE with respect to the ISPR.

 The Electronics Unit (EU) that controls the MVIS is mounted separately in the ISPR.
 The EU box is located in the top right section of the FSL.
 The signals from the accelerometers are digitized within their respective housings and sent to the EU in digital form to minimize susceptibility to electromagnetic noise.
 The MVIS has been incorporated integrally within the FSL and is designed to isolate the FCE from the vibrations of the ISS and from disturbances generated within the FSL ISPR itself.
 The MVIS consists of a distributed set of large gap Lorentz force actuators, with permanent magnets mounted on the FCE and voice coils attached to the ISPR.
 Three accelerometer assemblies are also mounted on the FCE, each housing three accelerometers.
 This allows determination of both the linear and rotational accelerations of the FCE.
 There are four light emitting diodes (LED) mounted on the FCE with collimated beams directed at four two-dimensional position sensing devices (PSD) mounted on the ISPR.
 This allows for tracking the position and orientation of the FCE with respect to the ISPR.
 An electronic unit that controls the MVIS is mounted separately within the ISPR.
 The signals from the accelerometers and PSD are sent to the electronic unit and used by the algorithms that control the FCE.
-An active control is used to approximately 50Hz, after which the control is passive.
-Operations
+An active control is used to approximately 50Hz, after which the control is passive. ^ back to top

 - MVIS is a six degree of freedom magnetic levitation system that has been designed to isolate the European Space Agency's FSL facility core element experiments from vibratory accelerations on the ISS.